hoangphuong167vn/wetrip-policy/terms-of-service.md

 - **Apple**: https://support.apple.com
 - **Google**: https://support.google.com

-For consent withdrawal: takastudio92@gmail.com

 ### 14.7 Compliance
 We comply with applicable laws and regulations in the jurisdictions where we operate.
 We will cooperate with lawful requests from authorities as required by applicable law.

 ### 14.8 International Use
 The App is intended for use worldwide.
 By using the App, you represent that you are not located in a country that is subject to export restrictions or sanctions.
 We comply with applicable laws in the jurisdictions where we operate, including data protection laws such as GDPR in the EU and CCPA in California.

 If you are located outside Vietnam, you may have additional rights under your local laws that cannot be waived by these Terms.
-Vietnamese users are subject to Vietnamese data protection and consumer laws, including PDPL (91/2025) and Data Law (60/2024).
+Vietnamese users are subject to Vietnamese data protection and consumer laws.

-Even though we minimize data collection, payment processing through third-party services may involve personal data processing, and we ensure compliance with applicable data protection laws.

 ---